 Basically, Hugo uses convention over configuration to define a page’s content type.

-The page I created, it turns out, defaults to a content type of posts
+The page I created, it turns out, defaults to a content type of posts,

-layout template applies the horizontal rule in question to pages that are not of the content type post
+and Beautiful Hugo’s header.html layout template applies the horizontal rule in question to pages that are not of the content type post.

 All solutions are obvious once you understand the problem, right?